 - Intentional abuse at the hands of a caretaker

-If your loved one has been involved in any of these, call a lawyer immediately.
-Your lawyer will contact the nursing home.
-They will file a claim with the nursing home’s insurance company.
-They will let you know if they think you need to file a lawsuit.
+If you or your loved one have been involved in any of these, call a lawyer at the earliest possible opportunity.
+Your lawyer will contact the nursing home and they will file a claim on your behalf with the nursing home’s insurance company.
+They will study your claim and will give you their legal opinion on whether or not to file a lawsuit.

 Personal Injury Destin Florida